taryesz/rpn-calculator/README.md

 ## Running Tests

-This repository contains a folder called "tests" where you can find 10 different `.in` files with various inputs.
+This repository contains a folder called "tests" where you can find 10 different `.in` files with various inputs and corresponding `.out` files with the correct outputs.